argent-smith/vim-rpsl/README.markdown

 Done so far: Very basic syntax highlighting; more to come.

-## Here's my part
+## My part

 I write this thingy for myself not being a huge master in either Vim or RPSL.
 Now read the

 ## Your part

-Feel free to fork and extend this project sonce I'm sure you do much better than me in either part.
+Feel free to fork and extend this project since I'm sure you do much better than me in either sbject.